All Episodes

 This is unconscionable.

-This is this one size fits all, you know, vaccinate vaccine.
+This is this one-size-fits-all, you know, vaccinate vaccine.

-And you're still can be contagious to other people because you can contract the virus.
+You could be fully vaccinated and you still can be contagious to other people because you can contract the virus.

 It's unreal to me.

-It's it is it is beyond incompetence at this point.
+It is beyond incompetence at this point.

-Let's hit our busy phones here.
+Quick, let's hit our busy bones here.

 Let's say hi to Michael in Florida.